magecoach/magecoach.github.io/aboutus/index.md

 Mage.coach is an highly configurable web performance tool that helps you analyze your Magento website's speed and performance based on performance best practices and timing metrics.

-Mage.coach is an idea created by Ray Bogman, who has been active in the Magento Community since 2008, and Ronald Bethlehem.
-This project is build on top of Sitespeed.io, an Open Source performance metric tool created by Peter Hedenskog.
+Mage.coach is an idea created by [Ray Bogman](https://www.linkedin.com/in/raybogman){:title="Ray Bogman"}, who has been active in the Magento Community since 2008, and [Ronald Bethlehem](https://www.linkedin.com/in/ronald-bethlehem-65456782){:title="Ronald Bethlehem"}.
+This project is build on top of [Sitespeed.io](https://www.sitespeed.io/){:title="Sitespeed.io"}, an Open Source performance metric tool created by Peter Hedenskog.

 We are a two member team that works on mage.coach in our free time.
 New contributors and team members are very welcomed!